Deciding Who Gets What

 Focusing On What Is Important

 The best approach to property distribution is often to focus on what is most important to you.
-Focusing on the things you truly care about can avoid wasting time and money fighting over small things that really don’t matter to you.
+Focusing on the things that you truly care about can avoid wasting time and money fighting over small things that really don’t matter to you.